-Mr Ling performs the complete range of treatments for varicose veins including the very latest minimally invasive techniques such as Venaseal Glue, Radiofrequency Ablation and Endovenous Laser.
+Mr Ling performs the complete range of 'best or gold-standard' treatments for varicose veins including the very latest minimally invasive techniques such as Venaseal Glue, Radiofrequency Ablation and Endovenous Laser.

 ENDOVENOUS TECHNIQUES WITH HEAT

 Radiofrequency ablation (RFA) and Endovenous Laser Therapy (EVLT) are minimally invasive.
 They are able to be performed as a day procedure.
 Using a probe inserted into the vein, the local heating aims to damage to the vein wall.
 In order to protect surrounding tissues from heat damage, local anaesthetic mixed with saline is also injected around the vein (tumescent anaesthesia).

 Sclerotherapy (also known as microsclerotherapy and foam sclerotherapy or ultrasound-guided sclerotherapy) involves the use of very fine needles.
 A chemical irritant is injected into the veins to cause them to become inflamed and fade.

 In general it is effective for spider veins and certain applications for varicose veins.

 Surgery had been the mainstay of treatment of varicose veins for more than a century prior to the introduction of endovenous techniques.